Sentinelbot-official/vibebot/README.md

 ### General Commands

-- `!help [command]` - List all commands or get info about a specific command
+- `//help [command]` - List all commands or get info about a specific command
-- `!ping` - Check bot latency
+- `//ping` - Check bot latency
 - `!userinfo [@user]` - Get information about a user
 - `!serverinfo` - Get information about the server